Wingysam/Christmas-Community/README.md

 TABLE=true
 # Allow Markdown in item notes.
 Does not work with TABLE=false.
 Defaults to false.
 MARKDOWN=false
+# Enable "Price" field when entering a new item.
+Overrides the proce detected from URL if filled.
+WISHLIST_PRICE_FIELD=false

 ## Custom HTML Snippets
 # These are inserted into specific locations in the relevant page